sanjai0py/til/cp/readme.md

-this repo contains my learnings about trees* 😊
+this repo contains my learnings about cp* 😊